Welcome to today's edition of the Rush 24-7 podcast.

 This is the regime reporting this today.

-Everywhere you look, you hear about what is this uh the the Warren Act and the administration telling Lockheed withhold your layoff notices until after the election.
+Everywhere you look, you hear about what is this, the Warren Act and the administration telling Lockheed, withhold your layoff notices until after the election.

-This has to do with sequestration and what's gonna happen.
+This has to do with sequestration and what's going to happen.

-The fact that you know the budget deal, the the expending the debt limit, the last negotiations, if they didn't agree to it and if they didn't get it done, then an automatic military cuts and automatic entitlement cuts.
+The fact that the budget deal, the expending the debt limit, the last negotiations, if they didn't agree to it and if they didn't get it done, then automatic military cuts and automatic entitlement cuts.

-And by the way, when the administration comes and asks you to do something in your defense contractor, it's not really a request.
+And by the way, when the administration comes and asks you to do something and you're a defense contractor, it's not really a request.

 By the way, I watched CNN today.

-I watched their brilliant economic reporter, Alifish or whatever his name is.
+I watched their brilliant economic reporter, Ali Selfish or whatever his name is.

-And this guy was saying, now it's true in in previous months, uh the rate went down because the administration was actually killing jobs.
+And this guy was saying, now it's true in previous months, the rate went down because the administration was actually killing jobs.

-This is not the same way it was been the past few months.
+These are real jobs having really created real people and real, this is not the same way it has been the past few months.

 Okay.